rranshous/ai_orchestration_game/README.md

-# AI Orchestrator
+# AI Orchestration Game

+## About
-AI Orchestrator is a satirical simulation game where players manage the flow of information between AI systems in a future software development environment.
-Players act as human middleware, copying and pasting outputs between specialized AI agents to complete software development projects.
+AI Orchestration Game is a satirical simulation of a near-future workplace where humans act as "middleware" between specialized AI agents.
+The player's job is to move information between different AI systems to complete software development tasks while dealing with an impatient boss and an ever-growing project queue.

-## 🎮 Overview
+## 🎮 Gameplay

-In this game, you'll:
+In this simulation:

-- Manage projects through a simplified workflow
-- Interact with specialized AI agents (Product Vision AI and Code Writer AI)
+- You are an enterprise software operator responsible for coordinating AI agents
-- Transfer information between agents using a copy-paste system
+- Transfer information between specialized AI agents to complete development projects
+- Deal with a demanding boss who sends messages about your performance
+- Manage a growing queue of projects with time pressure
+- Navigate a byzantine workflow process for each project

+## 🚀 Key Features

+- **Multiple AI Agents**:
+  - Product Vision AI - Converts requirements into specifications
+  - Code Writer AI - Generates complex Haskell code
+  - Verification AI - Critiques the code (always finds issues)

+- **Boss Interaction**:
+  - Receive messages from your boss "Victoria Chambers"
+  - Messages adapt to your performance and project history
+  - Experience backhanded praise, criticism, and urgent demands

+- **Project Management**:
-- Complete development projects to progress
+  - Automatically assigned projects with increasing pressure
+  - Project timers track how long you've spent on each task
+  - Abandoned projects remain visible with a red highlight

+- **Workflow System**:
+  - Navigate through multiple steps for each project
+  - Copy outputs from one AI agent to another
+  - Certify code even though the verification AI always finds issues

 ## 🚀 Getting Started